Resource Mobilization: A Primer for SBCC Organizations

 - Develop budget and revenue projections for the design and launch of new products and services to be funded by non-traditional funders.

 - Pursue fundraising opportunities.

-This I-Kit will take you through each step of the resource mobilization process, from the fundamental elements of a strategic plan, as the source of new business opportunities, to the detailed phases of drafting a proposal for a donor, writing a business plan and preparing some smaller business development documents, such as a business opportunity brief.
+This I-Kit will take you through each step of the resource mobilization process, from the fundamental elements of a strategic plan as the source of new business opportunities to the detailed phases of drafting a proposal for a donor, and writing a business plan.
 As the diagram below shows, resource mobilization is a complex, multi-dimensional process.
 An organization should always begin by developing a strategic plan.
 Using the strategic plan as a reference point, you can help your organization develop an operational or annual plan, and a resource mobilization plan.
 There are then various strategies you can use to secure resources.
 You might consider a combination of these strategies to help your organization achieve its funding targets.
 The diagram also serves as an outline to this I-Kit, which provides a detailed description of each resource mobilization strategy and includes corresponding case studies, templates and exercises to help the reader navigate the resource mobilization process.